Dan River Steam Station

 The Dan River Steam Station is a power plant in Eden, North Carolina, owned by Duke Energy.
-The plant comprises three natural gas-fueled combustion turbines, which began operation in 1968.), and two natural gas-fueled combined cycle turbines are planned for the near future.
+The plant comprises three natural gas-fueled combustion turbines, which began operation in 1968.).
+Two natural-gas fueled combined cycle turbines are planned for the near future.
 A coal-fired electrical power plant at the site ceased operation in 2012.

 History

 The Dan River Steam Station began construction in 1949, and was finished the following year.
 Coal units 1 and 2 cost a combined $15 million and were, at the time, cutting-edge.
 The third unit was added six years later, and two natural gas-fueled combined cycle turbines are planned for the near future.

 The station was the object of a 1971 United States Supreme Court Case, Griggs v.
 Duke Power Co., in which African-American employees contended that they were discriminated against when Duke required them to possess a high school diploma and/or pass a standardized general intelligence test in order to obtain certain positions at the station, neither of which was found to have bearing on the employee's ability to perform the sought positions.
 At that time, the education requirements were disproportionately harming African-Americans and the well paying positions were only being filled by white employees.
 The Court found that the education requirements would only be legal under Title VII if they were reasonably related to the job in question.
 Therefore, because the education requirements were not reasonably related to the jobs, they were not proper.